yguitton/training-material/topics/sequence-analysis/tutorials/mafft_varvamp_linkage/tutorial.md

 >        - *"Maximum number of ambiguous nucleotides per qPCR probe to be tolerated"*: `1`
 >        - *"Top n qPCR amplicons to test"*: `50`
 >        - *"Minimum free energy (kcal/mol/K) cutoff*: `-3`
->        - *"Avoid amplicons with off-target primer products?"*: `No, don't consider off-target products`
->        - *"Customize Advanced Settings?"*: `No, use defaults for advanced settings`
 >
->    > <comment-title> short description </comment-title>
->    >
->    >VarVAMP is highly adjustable in its settings. specifity - time
->    {: .comment}
->
 {: .hands_on}

 ### Output
-Now we got our first VarVAMP output and an idea how the tool ist working.
+Now we got our first VarVAMP outputs and an idea, how the tool is working.
+Check the different kind of outputs and get familiar with the results.

+> <comment-title> Output control </comment-title>
+>
+> Control your output files with the example files of the [VarVAMP-QPCR-output github page for Polio 1 virus](https://github.com/jonas-fuchs/ViralPrimerSchemes/tree/main/varvamp_qpcr/polio1).
+There you can check, if you have created the same primers.
+Attention, the files are named differently.
+{: .comment}

 For practicing further options, we'll create Polio 1 virus genome primers for another use case with the *TILED* flavor.
 These primers are suitable for Oxford Nanopore or Illumina based full-genome sequencing.

 But first of all, we have some questions for you prepared: